Spotlight turns to output as Boeing wins show

 But the quietest Farnborough Airshow for years suggests the good times are coming to an end as the euro zone debt crisis drags on, banks become increasingly wary of financing long-term, costly aircraft orders and Chinese growth starts to slow.

-“This is a much more quiet type of air show,” Damien Lasou, global managing director for aerospace and defense at Accenture, told Reuters.
+“This is a much more quiet type of air show,” Damien Lasou, global managing director for aerospace and defence at Accenture, told Reuters.

 “We are seeing a certain disconnect between the order book of the manufacturers and the real growth we are seeing in the airline market,” he said, adding more airlines could go bust and some existing orders could get delayed or cancelled.